myTerminal/daily-prayers/README.md

 ### Automatic installation

-Simply execute the below command in a terminal and the rest should be automatic.
+Simply execute the below command in a terminal; the rest should be automatic.

     /bin/bash -c "$(curl https://raw.githubusercontent.com/myTerminal/daily-prayers/main/install)"